fnusyedyaqoobnaveed-blip/QA-EYE/PRIVACY.md

 ## Technical Implementation

-QA EYE is designed with privacy by default:
+Q-ARK is designed with privacy by default:
 - **No Analytics SDKs**: No Google Analytics, Mixpanel, or similar services
 - **No External APIs**: No calls to external services or APIs
 - **No User Tracking**: No unique identifiers or session tracking